Faith in the Future (Louis Tomlinson album)

-Faith in the Future is the second studio album by English singer-songwriter Louis Tomlinson.
+Faith in the Future is the second studio album by the English singer-songwriter Louis Tomlinson.
 It was released on 11 November 2022 independently through BMG.
 Tomlinson announced the album's release date, track listing and album artwork on 31 August 2022.
 The album was supported by three singles: "Bigger Than Me", "Out of My System" and "Silver Tongues".
 The album debuted at No. 1 in the UK, making it his first in the country as a solo artist.
 To support Faith in the Future, Tomlinson embarked on the Faith in the Future World Tour, which commenced in May 2023.